OgreTransporter/qtk/README.md

 sudo cmake --build build -j $(nproc --ignore=2) --target install
 ```

-If this version is any earlier than `15.0.0`, running `clang-format` will fail because this project uses configuration options made available since `15.0.0`.
+If the `clang-format` version is any earlier than `15.0.0`, running `clang-format` will fail because this project uses configuration options made available since `15.0.0`.

 ```bash
 clang-format --version